nicklormanhall/assessment-week5-movie-review/README.md

 MVP

-Thumbnail image of movies scroll
+✅ Thumbnail image of movies scroll
-Movie page is displayed at the bottom when a thumbnail is clicked movie shows with movie summary, rotten tomato score and genre Minimum of 20 movies in our list, with movie summary, rotten tomato score and genre 2nd page allow a user to add their own movie, this is then to appear on the main page Ability to sort by score
+✅ Movie page is displayed at the bottom when a thumbnail is clicked movie shows with movie summary, rotten tomato score and genre ✅ Minimum of 20 movies in our list, with movie summary, rotten tomato score and genre ✅ 2nd page allow a user to add their own movie, this is then to appear on the main page ✅ Ability to sort by score

 STRETCH GOALS

+COMPLETED

+✅ Add ability to delete a movie or comment
+✅ Change the colour of the font/background based on the % based on the Rotten Tomatoes ✅ Add platform information

+NOT COMPLETED

-Ability to filter by genre
+❌ Ability to filter by genre
-Add ability to comment or add a star rating on the existing movies Add ability to delete a movie or comment
-Use of movies API to retrieve additional titles
+❌ Add ability to comment or add a star rating on the existing movies ❌ Use of movies API to retrieve additional titles
-Change the colour of the font/background based on the % based on the Rotten Tomatoes Ability to sort by Rotten Tomatoes rating into a numbered list showing ‘# of 20’ at the top of the page.
+❌ Ability to sort by Rotten Tomatoes rating into a numbered list showing ‘# of 20’ at the top of the page.
-Add arrow keys to switch through movies
+❌ Add arrow keys to switch through movies
-Add more movies
-Add trailer video
+❌ Add trailer video

+CHALLENGES